filipre/filipre.github.io/_drafts/2020-03-26-data-science-interview.md

 Would you prefer gradient boosting trees model or logistic regression when doing text classification with embeddings? ‍⭐️ How can you use neural nets for text classification? 🚀 How can we use CNN for text classification? 🚀

-## Clustering
-What is unsupervised learning? 👶
-What is clustering?
-When do we need it? 👶
-Do you know how K-means works? ‍⭐️
-How to select K for K-means? ‍⭐️
-What are the other clustering algorithms do you know? ‍⭐️ Do you know how DBScan works? ‍⭐️
-When would you choose K-means and when DBScan? ‍⭐️

-## Dimensionality reduction
-What is the curse of dimensionality?
-Why do we care about it? ‍⭐️ Do you know any dimensionality reduction techniques? ‍⭐️ What’s singular value decomposition?
-How is it typically used for machine learning? ‍⭐️

 ## Ranking and search
 What is the ranking problem?
 Which models can you use to solve them? ‍⭐️